TheKevJames/mosura/README.rst

 * **opinionated workflows**: Mosura assumes you're looking for a simplified experience and trims out all the inessential cruft

+I don't currently expect Mosura to be useful for anyone but myself.
+Maybe eventually!

 Hacking
 -------